-Finally the first rays of light burst over the horizon, bathing the clouds below in pink, orange and gold.
-Here and there jagged peaks poke through the sea of clouds, all seeming small and insignificant in comparison to the lofty heights of your sacred perch.
-The sun finally appears and still everyone is dumbstruck, watching in awe as the gleaming blood red orb gradually creeps higher and higher.
-The feeling of being on top of the world only heightens as the dawn light gradually unveils your surroundings.
+The first rays of light burst over the horizon, bathing the clouds below in pink, orange and gold.
+Here and there jagged peaks poked through the sea of clouds, all seeming small and insignificant compared to the lofty heights of Mount Fuji, our sacred perch.
+The sun finally appeared and still everyone was dumbstruck.
+We watched in awe as the gleaming blood-red orb gradually crept higher and higher.
+The feeling of being on top of the world only heightened as the dawn light gradually unveiled our surroundings.

-Above the fifth station, the landscape changes dramatically as the deciduous forest suddenly gives way to barren, rocky slopes, probably more in line with what you would expect from an inhospitable volcanic peak.
-The bleak landscape is brightened by the rainbow of hikers zigzagging back and forth, not to mention the pile of bells, each on a brightly coloured ribbon, left as an offering to the divine spirits of the volcano.
+Above the fifth station, the landscape of Mount Fuji changed dramatically as the deciduous forest suddenly gave way to barren, rocky slopes.
+The bleak landscape was brightened by the rainbow of hikers zig-zagging back and forth.
+There were also piles of bells, each on a brightly coloured ribbon, left as offerings to the divine spirits of the volcano.